Clinic set for Jan. 11.

 TCU topped Oklahoma by a 9-4 score to stay alive in the Big 12 Tournament on Thursday.

 "We are excited to add Zach to our coaching staff," said Schlossnagle.
 "He will bring a tremendous amount of energy to our program and is a proven developer of players, especially at the catching position."

 "I am really excited for the opportunity to work with such an outstanding baseball program and such a great staff," said Etheredge.
 "I hope I can add something to the mix."

-Etheredge made his presence felt on the diamond as TCU advanced to the College World Series.
-The Horned Frogs saw improvements in all facets of the game, most notably at the plate.
+Etheredge immediately made his presence felt on the diamond upon his arrival.
+The Frogs saw improvements in all facets of the game, most notably at the plate.
 Offensively, the Frogs saw a 32 point improvement in their batting average.
 TCU hit .278 on the season to rank 88th nationally.
 On the bases, the Frogs swiped 93 bases, ranking 15th nationally.